index

 6D lattice project S3/2I.6\text{D lattice} \xrightarrow{\;\text{project}\;} S^3/\mathrm{2I}.

 The Molien series of 2I\mathrm{2I} reads off which Kaluza–Klein modes survive the quotient.
-The surviving spins are exactly the elements of the numerical semigroup 6,10,15\langle 6, 10, 15 \rangle, with 15 gaps—half the Coxeter number h=30h = 30, a property unique to E8E_8 among all ADE types.
+The surviving spins are exactly the elements of the numerical semigroup 6,10,15\langle 6, 10, 15 \rangle, with 15 gaps.

 A second path runs in parallel.
-The same orbifold quotient prevents simultaneous relaxation of three curvature sectors, producing a ground-state curvature I=4πφ232.9I = 4\pi\varphi^2 \approx 32.9.
+The same orbifold quotient prevents simultaneous relaxation of three curvature sectors, producing a ground-state curvature I=4πφ232.9I = 4\pi\varphi^2 \approx 32.9 that factorizes as Gauss–Bonnet (4π4\pi) times the same Chebyshev norm ratio (φ2\varphi^2).
 Decade symmetry partitions each RG period into 10 equivalent shells, giving the coupling constant u=I/103.29u^* = I/10 \approx 3.29.

 projection frustration I=4πφ2 C10 u=I/10.\text{projection} \xrightarrow{\;\text{frustration}\;} I = 4\pi\varphi^2 \xrightarrow{\;C_{10}\;} u^* = I/10.

-The projection forces an ADE orbifold but does not uniquely force E8E_8.
+The projection forces some ADE orbifold.
 Branch selection completes the chain: E8E_8 has the highest spectral drive (40.7 vs 5.8 for D8D_8), the most expensive domain walls (factor 456×), and is the unique maximal element under gap-set inclusion.
 All tunneling rates are frozen (B1B \gg 1, RR-independent).
 Selection is primordial and irreversible.

-The 6D lattice is assumed.
-The Kramer–Neri theorem establishes that 6 is the minimum dimension for icosahedral projection, but does not explain why a 6D lattice exists.
-The framework begins at the lattice and derives everything downstream.
+• The 6D lattice is assumed.
+The Kramer–Neri theorem establishes that 6 is the minimum dimension for icosahedral projection but does not explain why a 6D lattice exists.
+Constraint geometry begins at the lattice and derives everything downstream.

-The compactification radius RR is a free parameter.
-Everything else—uu^*, ξc\xi_c, the spectral gap, the regime structure, the expansion onset—follows from the projection.
-But RR sets the energy scale at which KK modes become relevant, and its value is not derived.
+• The compactification radius RR is a free parameter.
+Every other quantity—uu^*, ξc\xi_c, the spectral gap, the regime structure, the expansion onset—follows from the projection, but RR sets the energy scale at which KK modes become relevant and its value is not derived.

 Footnotes